Carbon (API): Release and evolution

 Carbon was introduced in incomplete form in 2000, as a shared library backward-compatible with 1997's Mac OS 8.1.
 This version allowed developers to port their code to Carbon without losing the ability for those programs to run on existing Mac OS machines.
 Porting to Carbon became known as "Carbonization".
 Official Mac OS X support arrived in 2001 with the release of Mac OS X v10.0, the first public version of the new OS.
 Carbon was very widely used in early versions of Mac OS X by almost all major software houses, even by Apple.
 The Finder, for instance, remained a Carbon application for many years, only being ported to Cocoa with the release of Mac OS X 10.6 in 2009.

 The transition to 64-bit Macintosh applications beginning with Mac OS X v10.5, released October 26, 2007, brought the first major limitations to Carbon.
 Apple does not provide compatibility between the Macintosh graphical user interface and the C programming language in the 64-bit environment, instead requiring the use of the Objective-C dialect with the Cocoa API.
-Many commentaries took this to be the first sign of Carbon's eventual disappearance, a position that was re-enforced when Apple stated no new major additions would be added to the Carbon system, and further reinforced with its deprecation in 2012.
+Many commentaries took this to be the first sign of Carbon's eventual disappearance, a position that was re-enforced when Apple stated that the Carbon system will not support the newer 64 bit applications in 2008.
+With the release of Mac OS X 10.8, most of the APIs were deprecated.